This resource provides many links to selected articles, programs, and resources that focus on engaging and supporting Native fathers.

 Many youth with disabilities have difficulty understanding social situations or navigating interpersonal events such as speaking in front of a class or doing job interviews.
 They may benefit from building and practicing social skills.
 These skills allow a person to interact appropriately with other people and handle difficult situations.
 It is important that youth have the opportunity to identify and practice these skills because they can significantly impact employment, relationships, and how well they are connected in the community as adults.
 Families, educators, and youth themselves can…

 This fact sheet provides information about the important role that fathers play in their children's lives, and lists actions that fathers can take to provide quality care.

 Research in human development clearly shows that the seeds of empathy, caring, and compassion are present from early in life, but that to become caring, ethical people, children need adults to help them at every stage of childhood to nurture these seeds into full development.This set of guideposts to raising caring, respectful, and ethical children, along with tips for putting them into action and are supported by many studies and by the work that our various organizations have conducted over several decades with families across America.
 (Modified Author Abstract)

-This tip sheet provides specific tips to improve financial management skills.
-It is designed as an informational handout for families in support of the companion resource for providers, Tips for Service Providers: Healthy Financial Management Skills.
+This Spanish-language tip sheet provides specific tips to improve conflict management skills.
+It is designed as an informational handout for families in support of the companion resource for providers, Tips for Service Providers: Healthy Conflict Management.
 (Author abstract)